OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab3.md

     });
   };
  ```
-7. And add the function for the click to perform, which in this case is to write a message to the console:
+7. Add the function for the click to perform, which in this case is to write a message to the console:
  ```javascript
  function writeToConsole(){
      console.log("You pressed the console logging button!");